* 1960 *

 July 20 - The day that Man landed on the Moon was overcast and damp in New York, with winds out of the east, 0.32" of rain and a high/low of 71°/66°.
 Most the of the day's rain fell between 8-10 PM.
 This was the first day of a ten-day streak in which every day but one had highs in the 70s.
 The average high during this stretch was 76°, eight degrees cooler than average.
 Rain would fall on seven of the days, totaling 3.29".

-September 3 - On the day following Labor Day heavy rain began falling just as the AM rush hour was beginning, dumping 1.60" of rain between 8-11 AM.
+September 3 - Heavy rain began falling just as the AM rush hour was beginning, dumping 1.60" of rain between 8-11 AM.
 Lighter rain fell for the rest of the day and then more heavy rain moved in at around midnight and continued overnight.
 In total, 3.32" of rain fell today, a record for the date.

 September 4 - The rainstorm that moved in yesterday and dumped a record amount of rain continued today and dumped an additional 2.96", which was another record amount.
 Although today's rain continued through 11 PM, much of it came down between midnight and 6 AM, snarling the AM commute for a second day in a row.
 At its most intense, 1.08" poured down in the hour between 1:00 and 2:00 AM.
 This was the most rain to fall from one storm since 7.76" fell in September 1944 during the Great Atlantic Hurricane.